splaisan/GenomicConsensus/doc/QuiverFAQ.rst

 Why is Quiver making errors in some region?
 -------------------------------------------
-The most likely cause for /true/ errors made by Quiver is that the coverage in the region was low.
+The most likely cause for *true* errors made by Quiver is that the coverage in the region was low.
 If you only have 5x coverage over a 1000-base region, you would expect 10 errors in that region.